AdvanceTechMedia/AdvanceTechPodcast/content/episode/episode-005-erik-reppel-robert-reppel.md

 Written by Alexandra Moxin

 [Erik Reppel](https://www.linkedin.com/in/erikreppel) was one of the winners at Hack the North, Canada's biggest Hackathon, in 2016 and works for Coinbase.
-Erik is also cofounder of launchaco.com a company that instantly searches domain names, social media handles and gives you the means to a custom website in 3 easy steps and is finishing his B.SEng. at UVIC majoring in Computer Science.
+Erik is finishing his B.SEng. at UVIC majoring in Computer Science.
 You can find Erik on twitter [@programmer](https://twitter.com/programmer).

 [Robert Reppel](https://www.linkedin.com/in/rreppel/) is CTO and Partner at Adaptech Solutions and co-host of the Microservices Design and Implementation Meetup.
 A true Polyglot, Robert has more than 25 years of practical, hands-on experience as a Software and Systems Architect, fixer, aligner, deliverer and explainer of products and projects within all aspects of the software development life cycle.